Zeta roars out of U.S. Gulf of Mexico with damaging winds, storm surge

 (Reuters) - Hurricane Zeta was poised to crash into Louisiana on Wednesday with a “life-threatening storm surge” and winds that will reach far inland, the state’s sixth lashing this year from a Gulf Coast storm.

-Zeta was about 220 miles (355 km) from the mouth of the Mississippi River on Wednesday morning, heading north at 18 mph with an expected afternoon landfall.
-Its winds slipped to 90 mph (150 kph) but could restrengthen ahead of landfall, the U.S. National Hurricane Center said.
+Zeta was about 145 miles (235 km) from the mouth of the Mississippi River on Wednesday and racing north at 20 miles (32 km) per hour.
+It packed sustained winds of 100 mph (155 kph) and could strengthen further before an afternoon landfall, the U.S. National Hurricane Center said.

-Zeta will hit the Louisiana coast as a “significant hurricane,” said NHC forecaster Daniel Brown.
-“Strong winds are likely to spread well inland along the northern Gulf coast this evening and tonight.”
+Zeta will hit the Louisiana coast and bring damaging winds “across portions of southeastern Mississippi, Alabama, and northern Georgia,” said hurricane center forecaster Richard Pasch.
+Severe wind gusts could be felt across the southern Appalachian Mountains on Thursday, he said.

-It will bring a storm surge of up to 8 feet (2.4 meters) from Port Fourchon, Louisiana, to the mouth of the Pearl River, in Mississippi, the NHC said.
+Zeta’s storm surge will reach up to 8 feet (2.4 meters) from Port Fourchon, Louisiana, to the mouth of the Pearl River, in Mississippi.
 Rains of 2 to 4 inches (5-10 cm) are expected from Gulf Coast to the central Appalachians, the NHC said.

+Louisiana Governor John Bel Edwards urged residents to take shelter, saying New Orleans and the state’s southeast will experience damaging winds.

 New Orleans halted city and transit services and advised residents living outside the state’s protective levee system to leave for higher ground.
 Coastal and low-lying communities along the state’s Gulf Coast called for mandatory evacuations.

-Oil and gas producers have evacuated 157 offshore production facilities and shut wells producing more than 900,000 barrels of oil and 1.5 billion cubic feet of natural gas.
+Oil and gas producers have evacuated 231 offshore production facilities and shut wells producing two-thirds of the offshore region’s oil production and 45% of its natural gas output.

 Louisiana and Alabama issued state emergency orders and the Trump administration declared an emergency that provides additional federal resources to Louisiana.